RPI-CASE/SCOREC_BITCoPT-Python/README.md

 # BITCoPT
+This is the second version of the BITCoPT code developed by Daniel W. Zaide, Justin Shultz, and Assad Oberai, through a collaboration between the Scientific Computation Research Center (SCOREC) and Center for Architecture Science and Ecology (CASE) at the Rensselaer Polytechnic Institute.

 ## Documentation
 General documentation is in doc/guide.tex.
 There is other documentation in the doc directory.
 Comments have been added throughout the code to describe functions, inputs, and output.